 The National Pork Board recommends cooking pork chops until they reach an internal temperature of 145 degrees measured by a meat thermometer then allowing them to rest for 3 minutes.
 In my testing, these tender baked pork chops were ready in 20 minutes, but it may take a few minutes longer in your oven.

 I have several meat thermometers I’ve gotten over the years.
 The one pictured above is easy to use and super affordable.
-I’ve used it many times and have always been pleased with the ease of use and accuracy.
+I’ve used it many times and have always been pleased with its ease of use and accuracy.
 I always look at feedback and reviews before buying things online, and this meat thermometer has over 10,000 ratings with an average of 4.5 out of 5 stars.

 Why Did My Oven-Baked Pork Chops Turn Out Tough?

-Thin cut boneless pork chops can become tough if they are cooked too long.
+Thin cut boneless pork chops can become tough if cooked too long.
 While I did add a suggested bake time to the recipe card, keep in mind that every oven heats differently so the cooking time may vary.
 It is always best to test doneness with a meat thermometer.

 This delicious one-pan meal is divine.
 I turned the oven to broil the last 2 minutes so that the mozzarella cheese would bubble and brown.
 Roasted broccoli is one of my favorite keto side dishes, and it pairs perfectly with tender oven-roasted pork chops.